Voria Ghafouri: 2022 protests

 On 24 November, Ghafouri was arrested by Iranian security forces after posting a call on social media for the government to end its violence against Kurds.

+2025-2026 protests

+On 10 January, Ghafouri's restaurant, Cafe Varya, publicly supported the protests on its Instagram, stating that: "in solidarity with the dear people of Iran in protest against economic and livelihood pressures, it will be closed on Thursdays and Fridays."
+This led the Fars News Agency to call on a strong condemnation of this action from the Football Federation Islamic Republic of Iran and the Esteghal club, with the agency stating that they "must show that calling for chaos will have a strong response."

+On 7 February 2026, Ghafouri was issued a travel and trade ban by the government for supporting the protests.
+In addition to prohibiting him from leaving the country, authorities also issued a warrant to seize his assets.

 Personal life

 Born in Sanandaj, Kurdistan Province, Ghafouri is of Kurdish descent.
 Ghafouri and his wife Mona Ardalan have two children: son Radin and daughter Barin (born 2017).
 He cites Dani Alves and Frank Lampard as his favourite football players.

 On 6 July 2020, Esteghlal announced Ghafouri and other 8 players have tested positive for COVID-19.